Data Sharing with Endogenous Choices over Differential Privacy Levels: Model

-Our primary object of interest is the setting where players have \textit{complete autonomy}.
-In particular, each player decides: \begin{enumerate} \item whether to participate in the coalition; and, \item if participating, what \textit{endogenous} level of noise $\epsilon_i$ to add to their private data point before sharing it with the coalition\footnote{This is standard modeling assumption and trust model in the local differential privacy literature~\citep{duchi2013local}.
-In federated learning systems, faithful execution of the chosen privacy mechanism can be enforced via cryptographic verification schemes such as zero-knowledge proofs of privacy~\citep{biswas2022verifiable,narayan2015verifiable}.}. \end{enumerate}

-Since players are strategic and make decisions in a decentralized manner, the only coalitions that will exist are those that are \textit{stable}.
-Note that we operate under the assumption that the cost profile $\vec{c}$ is common knowledge\footnote{We assume that privacy costs are reported in advance and verifiable.
-We focus on equilibrium characterization and leave the question of incentivizing truthful reporting to future work.}.
+We first consider a mechanism where players have \textit{complete autonomy}.
+Each player decides: \begin{enumerate} \item whether to participate in the coalition; and, \item if participating, what \textit{endogenous} level of noise $\epsilon_i$ to add to their private data point before sharing it with the coalition.
+We note that local addition of noise is a standard and minimal trust model in the local differential privacy literature~\citep{duchi2013local}.
+In federated learning systems, faithful execution of the chosen privacy mechanism can be enforced via cryptographic verification schemes such as zero-knowledge proofs of privacy~\citep{biswas2022verifiable,narayan2015verifiable}. \end{enumerate} Since players are strategic and make decisions in a decentralized manner, the only coalitions that will exist are those that are \textit{stable}.
+Note that we operate under the assumption that the cost profile $\vec{c}$ is common knowledge.
+All players are assumed to be rational who can anticipate each other's best responses given the cost profile.
+Further, we assume common knowledge of rationality, as is standard in non-cooperative game theory~\citep{Nash51,aumann76}.

-\paragraph{Stability:} Before we talk about stability at the coalition level, we need to understand how player $i \in S$ chooses their privacy parameter $\epsilon_i$, given a closed coalition $S$.
+\paragraph{Stability of Coalitions:} Before we talk about stability at the coalition level, we need to understand how player $i \in S$ chooses their privacy parameter $\epsilon_i$, if a coalition $S$ were fixed (with respect to entry and exit of players).
 For each player $i \in S$, we define: